sulur/sulur/README.md

 What things you need to install the software and how to install them

+- Git.
+Download the installer [here](https://git-scm.com/downloads)
 - Python-3.7.x.
 Download the installer [here](https://www.python.org/downloads/)
 - PostgreSQL Version 11.
 Download the installer [here](https://www.postgresql.org/download/)

-### Installing
+### Project Installation

 A step by step series of examples that tell you how to get a development env running

 Open terminal for macOS and linux or Command Prompt for Windows

-1. Install 'pip' package manager by running this command
+1. If your python version is not >= 3.4 for Python3 or >= 2.7.9 for Python2, Install 'pip' package manager by running this command

 ```
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py